 After this comes the retting.
-Traditionally there are two types of retting; we have dew retting and wet retting.
+Traditionally there are two types of retting: dew retting and wet retting.
 In wet retting, bundles of hemp float in water.
-Growers lay the hemp on the floor in dew retting, where dew, molds, and bacteria action affects it.
+Growers lay the hemp on the floor in dew retting, where dew, molds, and bacteria action affect it.
 We know the modern process as thermo-mechanical pulping.
 It is the use of steam and machinery to separate the fiber.

 After completing the retting process, drying, crushing, and shaking follow to complete the fiber extraction process.

-In Canada, the law permits farmers to grow industrial hemp under controlled circumstances.
+The law permits farmers to grow industrial hemp under controlled circumstances in Canada.
 A person who wants to go into hemp farming in Canada would need special licenses, permits, and authorization.

 Scientists may discover even more uses for hemp, making it even more profitable than it already is.